nightofthelivingted/dropdown-component-challenge/README.md

 # Dropdown Component Challenge
+This exercise is mainly about styling, semantic/accessible JSX, and React basics.
 Your task is to create the design in the design1.png file in App.js

-1. Must use a reusable dropdown component using React.
+1. Must create and use a reusable dropdown component.
+2. Use the options `groupOptions` for the first dropdown, and `singerOptions` for the second dropdown.
-2. Match the styling and placement of the design.
+3. Match the styling and placement of the design.
 Font is Roboto.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).